Frequently Asked Questions about TEFL

 Are there any age limits for TEFL?

 Yes and no. This depends very much on the country, the culture, the school, the type of students the school may have, the principal's dogmas, and legal requirements.
 It can work both ways.
 Some schools actually prefer more mature teachers, especially if their clientele are mainly business people.
 Others consider - rightly or wrongly - that younger teachers are more "dynamic".
 Some countries are so desperate for teachers that age is irrelevant.
 EFL teachers can be any age from 18 to 80, though it has to be said that it is more difficult to find employment under 21 and over 50.
 Also, some countries have compulsory retirement ages of around 60 or 65.
 But in general, don't let the question of age put you off.
 With a good TEFL certificate, you will find employment somewhere.

 What if English is not my mother-tongue?

 If you have a good TEFL certificate, not being a native speaker should not be a problem.
 One of the entrance requirements for any serious TEFL course is the ability to speak (and write) English fluently.
-Thus anyone - native- or non-native speaker - with a good TEFL certificate will be on a level footing.
+Thus anyone - native- or non-native speaker - with a good TEFL certificate should be on a level footing.
+Having said that, some governments grant work permits for teaching English only to native speakers.
 Non-native speakers who have not taken a serious TEFL course can still find employment, but may encounter resistance and will certainly need to demonstrate a very high degree of fluency.